JoefreyToriano/it312-9474-mt-teamburnersly/activity_1_json/README.md

 Module 4: Client-Side Web Scripting using JavaScript

 # AGLUTOW
+Introducing Aglutow, a user-friendly recipe-sharing web application designed to cater to your culinary cravings.
+With Aglutow, you can effortlessly explore a wide array of delectable recipes contributed by fellow food enthusiasts.
+Whether you're a seasoned chef or a kitchen novice, you can also showcase your culinary expertise by sharing your own mouthwatering recipes.
+Join our community of food lovers and embark on a delightful gastronomic journey with Aglutow!

 # SETUP
 Here's a step-by-step procedure for setting up and using the Live Server extension in Visual Studio Code: